 The statutory guidance 'Keeping Children Safe in Education', asks schools to ensure that they raise awareness of Female Genital Mutilation (FGM).
-Staff should be aware of FGM and it should be included in your policy where the different types of abuse and neglect are set out.
-Whilst any concerned staff member would talk to the DSL, the member of staff also has a legal responsibility to ensure that any disclosures are reported to the Police, as well as Social Care.
+Staff should be aware of FGM and it should be included in

 Female Genital Mutilation is illegal in the UK and can occur anywhere, it has been found to occur mainly in Africa and to a lesser extent, in the Middle East and Asia.
 Although it is believed by many to be a religious issue, it is a cultural practice.
 There are no health benefits.
 Communities particularly affected by FGM in the UK include girls from: Somalia, Kenya, Ethiopia, Sierra Leone, Sudan, Egypt, Nigeria, Eritrea, Yemen, Indonesia and Afghanistan.